Skip to cookie consent Skip to main content

 The Gene and Cell Therapy Institute (GCTI)'s annual research symposium stands as a global hub, drawing in esteemed researchers, accomplished scientists, and industry professionals from across the globe.
 Together, they share a common goal of disseminating knowledge, unveiling cutting-edge breakthroughs, and envisioning the transformative potential within the realm of gene and cell therapy.

 What sets the symposium apart is its commitment to cultivating a unique and collaborative environment.
-Building on the sucess of the inaugral symposium in 2023 which attracted over 500 registrants and featured keynote speakers Siddhartha Mukherjee, MD, DPhil and R. Jude Samulski, PhD, the 2024 event (November 12-13, 2024) will feature engaging discussions by leading pioneers in gene and cell therapy research and plentiful opportunities for networking and collaboration among attendees.
+Building on the success of the inaugural symposium in 2023 which attracted over 500 registrants, the 2024 event (November 12-13) will feature keynote speakers Crystal Mackall, MD and Erik Sontheimer, PhD and engaging discussions by leading pioneers in gene and cell therapy research, as well as plentiful opportunities for networking and collaboration among attendees.

 Attendees listening to a presentation at the 2023 Gene and Cell Therapy Symposium